 The mission of the Department of Multicutural Life is to integrate the ethos and values of historically underrepresented peoples, discourses, thoughts, and ideas as a catalyst, supporting an increasingly inclusive model of doing work across the College.

-The Civic Engagement Center at Macalester College supports local K-12 education through a variety of different ongoing options including volunteering, work-study and course-based opportunities.
+The Community Engagement Center at Macalester College supports local K-12 education through a variety of different ongoing options including volunteering, work-study and course-based opportunities.

 College Access Work Study